blocky/attestation-service-examples/params_and_secrets/README.md

 Input parameters and secrets can be passed into your function using the `input` and `secret` sections respectively.

-Our payload contains the input parameter section with the password protected string inside the `data` field.
+Our payload contains the `input` parameter section with the password protected string inside the `data` field.
-Confidential password used for data extraction is stored in the secret section in the `password` field.
+Confidential password used for data extraction is stored in the `password` field of the `secret` section.

-Note that both `input` and `secret` sections can hold any `json` document, and it is up to you how you wish to structure them.
+Note that both `input` and `secret` sections can hold any `json` document, and it is up to you, how you wish to structure them.

 Next, we define the `extract` function in [`main.go`](./main.go):